SanjaiKumar2311/cicd/README.md

     - Ensure the `appspec.yml` file has the correct configuration for CodeDeploy.

 3. **Create the Required AWS Resources**:
-    - Set up an S3 bucket to store build artifacts.
     - Create a CodeCommit repository and push your code.
     - Configure a CodeDeploy application and deployment group.
     - Define a CodeBuild project for building and testing the application.